We first saw him on December 24, 2012.

 But in that moment, we didn’t quite feel “complete.”

-In 2011, Supersoldier and I felt called to adoption.
-But because of Physician Assistant school followed by orders to Washington followed by a cross-country move and an immediate deployment, all within six months of deciding to adopt a child, we put our calling (and our homestudy) on hold until Supersoldier could be physically present.
+In 2011, Super-Spouse and I felt called to adoption.
+But because of Physician Assistant school followed by a move to Washington followed by a cross-country move and an immediate business trip, all within six months of deciding to adopt a child, we put our calling (and our homestudy) on hold until Super-Spouse could be physically present.

-When our soldier returned from deployment in 2012, we were opening ourselves to the idea of international adoption (we had formerly pursued domestic foster-to-adopt programs that had discouraged us from moving forward because of our frequently-moving military status).
+When our superhero returned from his travels in 2012, we were opening ourselves to the idea of international adoption (we had formerly pursued domestic foster-to-adopt programs that had discouraged us from moving forward because of our frequently-moving military status).
 And on Christmas Eve, as we gazed at the two little boys who lit up our lives, we just couldn’t NOT think about those around the world who were spending their Christmas Eves in orphanages.

 Without knowing the meaning of unconditional LOVE.